285sopes2usac/USAX/docs/ancient_commits.md

-How to build and test the ancient versions of Tilck
+How to build and test the ancient versions of usax
 -------------------------------------------------------------------------------------

 **Key-commits:**